Project Partnerships :: Hands on Assistance for Liberal Arts Colleges

 *Legal Issues: Developed disciplinary and employment practices that limited institutional liability.
 No lawsuits filed in eleven years of leadership.
 Strengthened and reorganized the student-run honor code.

-Strategic Planning, Marketing, and Branding Leadership: Significant Business Accomplishments
+Strategic Planning, Marketing, and Branding Leadership: Significant Business and Nonprofit Leadership

 *Southwest Airlines: Wrote company’s first marketing plan; clarified organization positioning (high capacity intrastate travel); emphasized target market niche (business traveler); identified market-by-market opportunities; introduced SWA to first out-of-state destination.